Netflix’s “Making a Murder” is slowly but surely garnering fans as more people come to the series to learn about the murder of Teresa Halbach in 2005.

 Redditors extrapolate that because Hillegas knew or guessed Hallbach's cellphone password, he may have also been the person to delete voicemails from her phone, which may or may not have contained incriminating messages.

-when he's involved with the original search party for Halbach
+footage when he’s involved with the original search party for

-that they speculate could be human scratches.
-As far as we know
+Halbach that they speculate could be human scratches.
+As far as

-from watching the documentary, he was never asked for an alibi at
+we know from watching the documentary, he was never asked for

 Others don’t believe Hillegas’s involvement means he could have killed Halbach, but instead speculate he and Teresa’s brother Mike may have helped police cover up an illegal search of the Avery property by planning a search of the car yard with volunteers.
 Perhaps, Redditor shvasirons argues, they also supplied the suspicious car key that was later found by the Manitowoc officer in Avery’s bedroom.

 Theory #2: A different suspicious man was involved from a neighboring town.

 While Reddit may be new to the case of Steve Avery, a man who goes by the name Brian McCorkle has been blogging about it since 2006 on his website Convoluted Brian.
 One of his alternative theories involves a woman who moved to the neighboring town of Maribel, Wisconsin, and whose husband was acting extremely suspiciously during the week the crime was likely committed.